What is Bitcoin Mining?

 How It Works

 When you broadcast a Bitcoin transaction, it lands in a waiting area called the mempool.
-Miners pick transactions from this pool, usually prioritizing those with higher fees, and assemble them into a candidate block.
-Each candidate block includes a reference to the previous block (linking the chain) and a special number called a nonce.
+Miners pick transactions from this pool, usually prioritizing higher fees, and assemble them into a candidate block.
+Each candidate includes a reference to the previous block.
+Plus a special number called a nonce.

 The miner's goal is to find a nonce that, combined with the rest of the block data and run through the SHA-256 hashing algorithm, produces an output below a target value.
 No shortcut exists.
 Miners try billions of nonces per second until one works.
 That brute-force guessing is the "work" in Proof of Work, and it consumes real electricity and hardware.

 Once a miner finds a valid hash, they broadcast the completed block.
-Other nodes verify it within seconds, accept it, and begin building on top of it.
+Other nodes verify it within seconds.
+Accept it.
+Begin building on top.
 The winning miner collects the block reward plus all transaction fees through a special "coinbase" transaction at the top of the block.
 Every 2,016 blocks (roughly two weeks), the protocol adjusts the puzzle difficulty so that blocks continue to arrive approximately every ten minutes, regardless of how many miners are competing.